-The Members of CBFWA recognize the efficiency of a shared central staff with policy and technical expertise to assist Members with issues related to fish and wildlife management in the Columbia River Basin.
-Therefore, the Members direct CBFWA staff to monitor and report on activities of key regional forums where policies, programs, and actions that affect fish and wildlife are planned and implemented.
-The Members may designate CBFWA staff to participate in these forums, or to communicate or represent a consensus position by the Members in one or more of the forums.
+The CBFWA Members recognize the efficiency of a shared central staff with policy and technical expertise to assist Members with issues related to fish and wildlife management in the Columbia River Basin.
+Therefore, the Members directed Foundation staff to monitor and report on activities of key regional forums where policies, programs, and actions that affect fish and wildlife are planned and implemented.
+The Members may designate staff to participate in these forums, or to communicate/represent a consensus position by the Members in one or more of the forums.